Wonder Woman director Patty Jenkins to helm new Star Wars movie Rogue Squadron, about pilots

-Wonder Woman and Wonder Woman 1984 director Patty Jenkins will direct a new movie called Star Wars: Rogue Squadron, Disney revealed Thursday during an investor presentation.
-Rogue Squadron will be released in theaters at Christmas of 2023 and is set to follow pilots across the Star Wars universe.
+Patty Jenkins, director of Wonder Woman and Wonder Woman 1984, will direct a new movie called Star Wars: Rogue Squadron, Disney revealed Thursday during an investor presentation.
+Rogue Squadron will be out in theaters at Christmas of 2023 and is set to follow pilots across the Star Wars universe.

 "This story will introduce a new generation of starfighter pilots as they earn their wings and risk their lives in a boundary-pushing, high-speed thrill ride," Lucasfilm's Kathleen Kennedy said in a statement.
 "The legend of Rogue Squadron has been long beloved by Star Wars fans, and will move us into a future era of the galaxy."